Arc'teryx Kyanite Hoody - Women's Review

 Our Analysis and Test Results

-The Arc'teryx Kyanite is a midweight fleece made of extremely stretchy fabric (58% polyester, 38% nylon, 9% elastane).
+The Arc'teryx Kyanite is a midweight fleece made of extremely stretchy Power Stretch PRO fabric, a nylon jersey/polyester velour made of 53% polyester, 38% nylon, and 9% elastane.
 It has two zippered hand pockets, thoughtfully placed seams, and a moisture-wicking interior.
 Its long-fitted silhouette provides excellent coverage no matter how much mobility you require for your day's activities.

 Performance Comparison